 The parties typically agree that they shall not have, after completing the termination agreement, any claims towards one another, based on the employment contract or its termination.
 For example, after signing the agreement the employee shall no longer challenge the termination grounds of his or her employment contract.
 Waivers of claims is typically one reason why employers want to conclude such agreements.

 In the termination agreement, the employee’s severance compensation shall be agreed upon.
 The agreed sum and the payment date shall be clearly recorded in the agreement.
 It is important to determine the correct level of the severance compensation.
 Legality assessment is one of the determining factors, i.e. whether the grounds for terminating the employment were legal or illegal.
 Other pertaining factors include, among others, the duration of the employment relationship and the age of the employee.

-Only withholding tax and social security contributions are withheld from the severance compensation, and no pension is accrued.
+Severance pay does not accrue a pension.
 It is advisable for the employee to contact the tax authorities for the possible eligibility to income spreading, as stipulated in the Income Tax Act.

 The agreement may also include clauses on possible outplacement service provided by the employer.
 In such cases, the agreement shall clearly indicate the contents of such benefit.

 The termination date of the employment relationship shall be correctly recorded in the agreement.
 Usually the employment relationship terminates at the end of the period of notice.
 The parties may also agree that the employment contract is terminated with immediate effect, or at a later date.
 Shortening the notice period is rarely in the interest of the employee.
 If the employment relationship terminates at the end of the notice period the parties should agree whether this period is used for the employee’s annual leave, or whether he or she is just freed from the obligation to work.
 In that case, the accrued annual leave shall be compensated as holiday compensation.